dlu-ch/dlb/doc/terms.rst

       It is caused by bugs of dlb or external helpers and violations of assumptions (e.g. on the behaviour of the filesystem).

+   context
+      An (execution) context describes how running :term:`tool instances <tool instance>` shall interact with the execution environment outside the :term:`working tree` and with each other.

+      It is represented as an instance of :class:`dlb.ex.Context` used as a context manager.

    active context
-      The innermost instance of :class:`dlb.ex.Context` used as a context manager, if any.
+      The innermost :term:`content`, if any.

-      It begins with the call of :meth:`_enter__` and ends with the return of :meth:`__exit__`.

    root context
-      The outermost instance of :class:`dlb.ex.Context` used as a context manager, if any.
+      The outermost :term:`content`, if any.

    script
       A Python program that potentially creates an :term:`active context` at least once.